 They helped launch two nonprofit organizations: ZeroFoodprint, which measures a restaurant’s carbon footprint and reduces its ecological impact; and Perennial Farming Initiative, which helps farmers transition to regenerative agriculture and find markets for their crops.

 Tax breaks and other incentives can help.
 Kitchen Sync in Greenville, South Carolina, spent $40,000 on solar panels, but co-owner Kevin Feeny says tax breaks and rebates helped make them affordable.
-The restaurant uses all the energy now, but Feeny hopes some of it will eventually be sold back to the local power supplier.
+The restaurant uses all the energy now, but Feeny hopes some of it will eventually be sold back to the local energy provider.

 Be prepared to do a lot of legwork finding the right sustainable items.
 After jumping through hoops to find local sources for Kitchen Sync, Feeny was pleased when he convinced his distributor to stock a sustainable hand soap, which led to the installation of special dispensers.
 But then without notice, the producer suddenly halted shipments, leaving him scrambling to find alternative cleaning supplies.